Azure-Samples/rag-as-a-service-with-vision/docs/vision-rag-architecture.md

 The response from the endpoint is a `JSON` object that has the following format -

 - `classifier_result`: The category to which the first image is classified (if classifier is enabled).
 Otherwise, it will be None.
-If the category is "GPT VISION", then image description would be extracted.
+If the category is "ENRICH", then image description would be extracted.
-- `generated_response`: Text describing the image (if extracted using ChatGPT4 Vision model).
+- `generated_response`: Text describing the image (if extracted using GPT-4o model).

 ##### Output sample